privacytools/theprivacyguide.org/tutorials/pgp.md

 PGP stands for Pretty Good Privacy.
 It's an encryption program that's mainly used for email encryption, but it can be used for encrypting any sort of data.

+Before you read this tutorial, please note one thing: <mark>PGP provides privacy, not anonymity.
+It will not hide your name --- quite the opposite: it will attach your name and email to any message you sign, and your recipient's name and email to any message you encrypt.</mark>

 ### Terminology

 PGP is the program that was initially released in 1991 by Phil Zimmermann.